Archive for October 2021

 Timing Indicators: The “Little Season”

-Specifically, in Revelation Chapter 20, we also read, “And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
+Specifically, in Revelation 20:1-3, we also read, “And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
 And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years, And cast him into the bottomless pit, and shut him up, and set a seal upon him, that he should deceive the nations no more, till the thousand years should be fulfilled: and after that he must be loosed a little season.”
-We can both see and learn that must be a part of God’s Magnificent Salvation Plan that He would let the devil loose for “a little season.”
+We can both see and learn that it must be a part of God’s Magnificent Salvation Plan that God would let the devil loose for “a little season” just prior to Judgment Day.
 This raises a number of questions…Why?
 When?
 How Long?
 And What then?

 Why?

-Jesus warned in Luke 17, 26-29, regarding the examples of the days of Noah before the Flood and the days of Lot before Sodom and Gomorrah were destroyed, “And as it was in the days of Noe, so shall it be also in the days of the Son of man.
+Hearkening us back to the examples of the days of Noah before the Flood and the days of Lot before Sodom and Gomorrah were destroyed, Jesus specifically warned in Luke 17:26-29, “And as it was in the days of Noe, so shall it be also in the days of the Son of man.
 They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all.
 Likewise also as it was in the days of Lot; they did eat, they drank, they bought, they sold, they planted, they builded; But the same day that Lot went out of Sodom it rained fire and brimstone from heaven, and destroyed them all.

 In 1 Corinthians 10:11, we read where Paul was warning the Church of Jesus Christ concerning how National Israel, while wandering in the wilderness, became apostate after escaping the bondage of Egypt and were subsequently severely punished by God, “Now all these things happened unto them for examples: and they are written for our admonition, upon whom the ends of the world are come.”
-So then, National Israel was a type or allegorical example to the Corporate Christian Church to instruct and admonish us not to become apostate (through and idolatry and spiritual fornication).
+So then, National Israel was a “Type” or “allegorical example” to the corporate Christian Church to instruct and admonish us not to become apostate (through idolatry and spiritual fornication).
 The New Testament Church (upon whom the ends of the world would come) replaced the Old Testament Church (National Israel), but yet could still be subject to the same issues, temptations, and lusts, and therefore potentially subject to the same judgments and punishments from God.
-For more on how the Christian Church replaced National Israel, please see the commentary on Esther, who replaced Vashti as the Queen of Persia: https://bereansearching.com/2009/09/19/an-exposition-of-the-book-of-esther/
+For more on how the Christian Church replaced National Israel, please see the commentary on Esther, who replaced Vashti as the Queen of Persia: The Book of Esther

 Signs of the Times

-God makes it very clear that mankind (every man and woman) is composed entirely of only sinners by nature arising from the fall of Adam.
+God makes it very clear that mankind (every man and woman) is composed entirely of only sinners by nature as a result of the fall of Adam.
 We also know that if mankind is not restrained, through law enforcement, then the likelihood is that crime would increase.
 God makes it clear in the following passages that there must be the threat of punishment being applied when a law is broken or things will get worse.

 We know the following from Jeremiah 17:9, “The heart is deceitful above all things, and desperately wicked: who can know it?”
 Of course we know that God knows it hence God warns in Ecclesiastes 8:11 we read, “Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.”
 Ezra 7:26 also tells us the following, “And whosoever will not do the law of thy God, and the law of the king, let judgment be executed speedily upon him, whether [it] be unto death, or to banishment, or to confiscation of goods, or to imprisonment.”
 And regarding the law enforcers, we read in Romans 13:3&4, “For rulers are not a terror to good works, but to the evil.
 Wilt thou then not be afraid of the power? do that which is good, and thou shalt have praise of the same: For he is the minister of God to thee for good.
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil.”
 Policeman are armed to provide for a peaceful way of life for society which otherwise would only bring increasing crime, anarchy, mayhem, and death.
 And the Bible states that unregenerate mankind, due to the original sin, by nature actually do love death.
 In Proverbs 8:36, God says, “But he that sinneth against me wrongeth his own soul: all they that hate me love death.”